Denmark–Estonia relations: Royal visits

 Queen Margrethe II visited Estonia in 2001 and 2019.
 The unofficial visit in 2001 was to the former Danish-controlled Saaremaa hosted by President Lennart Meri.
 Crown Princess Mary visited Estonia in 2014.

+List of ambassadors

+List of Danish ambassadors to Estonia since 1991:

+List of Estonian ambassadors to Denmark since 1991:

 Trade

 The following table shows the annual trade numbers between the two countries from 1992 to 2020 in euro: